-Counterparty default risk is the risk of default by a counterparty other than an issuer of bonds held in the Company's portfolio.
+Counterparty default risk is the risk of default by a counterparty other than an issuer of bonds held in the Group's portfolio.
 It mainly concerns derivative products, reinsurance transactions and securities lending (repo) transactions.
-Lastly, a counterparty risk exists in respect of earned premiums not yet written corresponding to amounts receivable from group insurance clients.
+It also concerns, to a lesser extent, group insurance clients when earned premiums not yet written are recognised.